 It’s actually not uncommon at all for those who purchase solar panel systems to wish to expand in the years immediately after, particularly those who only get a system that’s about equal to their current consumption at the time.
-Expanding a solar array by adding additional panels can help you generate more electricity and keep your savings at a maximum, but is it even possible to do so?
+Expanding a roof-mounted or ground-based solar array by adding additional panels can help you generate more electricity and keep your savings at a maximum, but is it even possible to do so?
 It depends on a few things, which we’ll explore here briefly.

 Adding Panels: Easy as It Sounds?

 When it comes to adding a new solar panel, there are a few questions you should ask yourself.
 First, do you have room?
 If your prime solar-energy collecting spot on your roof is pretty much full, you may not be able to add another panel that can generate enough power to make it financially worthwhile.
 However, if you have room to grow and can place extra panels without much issue, then you could consider expanding.

 Second, how old are your existing panels?
 If your panels are 10 years old or more, you probably won’t be able to add modern panels to your existing system.
 Solar technology is changing rapidly to become more efficient and easier to control, so adding new panels may not be possible with the infrastructure already in your home.
 You may be better off simply upgrading your current panels to new ones in a more modern system (which will generate more power as well).